MohamedGamalBarghash/Qetaf_Honey_Website/README.md

 # QETAF HONEY WEBSITE
 This is a project I made as a request of Gamal Barghush to create a honey marketplace website for his honey selling business.

+## This version is old-school and is on my bucket list for a visual update

 # CONTENTS:
 - Main Page:
   - An `html` file for the page interface.